Templarian/MaterialDesign-Site/src/content/getting-started-bootstrap-intro.md

-tabs:Introduction
+tabs
-tab:intro-content Introduction
+tab Introduction
-tab:intro-install Install
-tab:intro-css Helper CSS
-tabContent:intro-content

-<p>Bootstrap is an Open Source CSS framework containing many of the most used components.
-This site also uses Bootstrap extensively.</p>
+<p>Bootstrap is an Open Source CSS framework containing many of the most used components.</p>

-<p class="mb-0"><small>This page is for Bootstrap v4, please view Bootstrap v3 for legacy support.</small></p>
+<p><small>This page is for Bootstrap v4, please view Bootstrap v3 for legacy support.</small></p>

-/tabContent
-tabContent:intro-install
+/tab
+tab Install

 <div class="row">
   <div class="col-md-8">
     <p>A content delivery network provides a fast way to deliver the webfont.</p>